folio-org/okapi/doc/guide.md

 be allowed to make the request.
 This one has a type "headers", which means that Okapi does not pass the whole request to it, just the headers.

 The pathPattern for the filter uses the wildcard character (`*`) to match any path.
 A pathPattern may also include curly braces pairs to match a path component.
 For example `/users/{id}` would match `/users/abc`, but not `/users/abc/d`.

+The phase specifies at which stage the filter is to be applied.
+At this point, we only have one phase, "auth", which gets invoked before the handlers.
+We are likely to come up with different phases as the need arises, both before and after the handlers.

 We could have included a launchDescriptor as before, but just to demonstrate another way, we have omitted it here.
 Doing it this way may make more sense in